 As she approached the man of God at Mount Carmel, Elisha saw her in the distance.
 He said to Gehazi, “Look, the woman from Shunem is coming.
 Run out to meet her and ask her, ‘Is everything all right with you, your husband, and your child?’”

-Twice, in this short narrative, the woman from Shunem reassures someone that everything will be alright.
-That reminds me of Abraham’s faith in Genesis 22.
+Twice, in this short narrative, the Shunammite woman reassures someone that everything will be alright.
+The woman of Shunem’s faith reminds me of Abraham in Genesis 22.
 Abraham knew that God had told him to sacrifice his son Isaac yet, when he left his young men at the foot of the hill, his words were:

 “We will worship and then we will come back to you (Genesis 22:5, emphasis added).”It may look impossible but bold faith sees with spiritual eyes remembering that nothing is impossible with God. #facingourfears #hebrews12endurance Click To Tweet